 Cash flow is the movement of cash in and out of the business.
 Cash coming in from sales is held in bank accounts and other liquid investments until it is spent for materials, payroll, loan payments, and other expenses.
 The Cash Flow Statement, one of the three basic financial reports (Income, Balance Sheet, Cash Flow), tracks changes in an organisation’s cash during an accounting period: beginning balance, cash received, payments out, ending balance.

 Cash management is the process of collecting and managing cash flows.
 Centered on cash on-hand in banking and investment accounts, cash management determines where incoming cash is placed, and how it is allocated out to working capital, investments, cash reserve, or other dispositions.

-Similar to cash management, treasury management is the management of funds within the organization, focused on working capital, with the aim of maintaining liquidity and making the best use of funds to optimize company performance.
+Similar to cash management, treasury management is the management of funds within the organisation, focused on working capital, with the aim of maintaining liquidity and making the best use of funds to optimise company performance.

 Expense reporting is a form that tracks and accounts for business spending.
 Most typically, an employee performing duties away from company premises will be expected to report all expenses incurred during that activity – such as transportation, lodging, and meals.
 Expenses are either paid directly from company funds or paid by the individual and reported for reimbursement.

 When an employee pays for business-related items and cost from personal funds, they will report such expenditures to the company so that the company can repay them.
 This is common practice for travel expenses incurred during trips for sales, meetings and conventions, equipment installation and service, and the like.
 It can also apply to consumables or supplies needed to complete a project when it is more expeditious to just buy them rather than go through normal purchasing channels.